Skip to Main Content

 Why Data Management Plan Matters

-Data Management Plan (DMP) is a formal document to describe how you will collect, manage, describe, preserve, and share your research data at the start of a research project.
+Data Management Plan (DMP) is a formal document, created at the proposal stage of a research project, to describe how you will collect, manage, describe, preserve, and share your research data.

-More and more funding agencies are requiring researchers to prepare a DMP at the proposal stage.
-This helps to ensure the valuable data collected in the funded projects can be reused by other research groups, thus maximizing the return on investment for the funded projects.
+An increasing number of funding agencies are requiring researchers to prepare a DMP to submit along with a research proposal.
+This ensures the valuable data collected in the funded projects can be reused by other research groups, thus maximizing the return of the investment on the funded projects.

-As articles with openly accessible data usually attract more citations, many journal publishers also require researchers to deposit the supporting data of their articles in an open repository in order to enhance the visibility and impact of the papers they published.
-Preparing a DMP for your research project is the first step to prepare your research data before depositing it in a data repository.
+As articles with the relevant data being openly accessible usually attract more citations, many journal publishers require researchers to deposit the supporting data of articles in an open repository to enhance their visibility and impact.
+Having a DMP for your research project assists you to prepare your data for open access.

-Even though a written DMP is not compulsory, it can be a valuable tool to help you in the following ways:
+Although a written DMP may not be compulsory, it can be a valuable tool to help you in the following ways:

-DMP can serve as a document to assist you in planning and making decisions on issues about managing research data.
+DMP can serve as a document to assist you in planning and making decisions on managing research data.

 Continuity of research work for the whole team

-DMP allows you to plan, during the initial stages of your project, about data format, structure, storage, and sharing of data.
-Thus facilitating easier sharing data and other research materials with your collaborators and other potential users.
+DMP allows you to plan, during the initial stages of your project, about data format, structure, storage, and sharing of data, thus facilitates easier data sharing with your collaborators and other potential users in the future.

 Good Practices for DMP